 Can VPNs be used on mobile devices?

 Yes, they can.
 Virtual Private Networks are now commonly used to protect data on mobile devices.
-Workers can (and should) install secure VPNs on Android and iOS smartphones.
+Workers can (and should) install secure applications on Android and iOS smartphones.
 But be aware that fake or insecure mobile VPNs are commonly available.
 Check any clients for security features and reputation before downloading.

 How to choose a good VPN provider?